 Autism and cinema

 Cinema and film can be an inspiring and powerful tool for representation and developing awareness projects.
-Find some inspiration on this page about previous and existing projects, films or information for further research and planning ideas.
-There is also some information about setting up online film clubs and resources to help plan in this difficult time due to coronavirus.
+Find some inspiration on this page about previous and existing projects, films, or information for further research and planning ideas.

 Film ideas and resources